 ferry from Budva to Dubrovnik

-• Flying is an excellent option, and most people use it.
-It’s fast and inexpensive.
+• Flying is an excellent, fast, and affordable option that most people choose.

-In conclusion, the topic “how to get from Montenegro to Italy” is not complicated if you understand it.
-The best way is to fly, and if you need to transport a car or bulky goods, look for ferries from Durres or Dubrovnik.
-It’s much easier than waiting for summer in Bar 🙂
+In conclusion, getting from Montenegro to Italy is simple if you know your options.
+Flying is the best choice, but if you need to transport a car or bulky goods, ferries from Durrës or Dubrovnik are much easier than waiting for summer schedules in Bar. 😊

 Resources to help you plan your dream trip to Montenegro